TomBurdge/python-email-scraper/README.md

 - You have some protection from any malicious sites you may mistakenly add to the list
 <br/><br/>
 Make sure that the browser doesn't launch with you logged into any social medias which may block your account if you mistakenly add them to the list, such as LinkedIn.
-You can check this by running the first 28 lines followed by: browser.open_page("RELEVANT SITE URL SUCH AS LINKEDIN")
+You can check this by running the first 28 lines followed by: browser.open_page("relevant site url")

 <h2>Chrome Driver</h2>
 This project has been built to run on Chrome version 106.0.5249.119 and Windows